Carnegie Libraries of New Jersey

 (R) Freehold Photo Supply card, ironically artistic in its rendering.
 Originally printed as a New York card.
 The N.Y. was struck out, and N.J. added, in a gothic sort of font.
 Mailed in 1906.

-This was another, 1917 Carnegie building that no one thought highly about.
+This was another, 1917 Carnegie building that no one held in high regard.
 It has been demolished.

 The postcard was printed by the Collotype Company.
 Its images are distinguished by clarity, and by being photographed before spring's releafing.